Avoiding the Part D Donut Hole

 - Generics: Talk to your doctor about whether any generics may be a good substitute for expensive brand-name drugs.
 If your medication is in a higher cost tier or not covered on your plan’s formulary (approved drug list), you may want to see if you can ask for an exception to get the plan to cover it completely or at a lower cost.

 - “Best” Price: Another strategy is to ask your pharmacist for the “best” price for the prescription.
 Sometimes costs for drugs may be less if you do not use your insurance.
-Be mindful that any drug you purchase outside of your insurance will not count toward satisfying your deductible, or getting you out of the donut hole.
+Be mindful that any drug you purchase outside of your insurance will not automatically count toward satisfying your deductible, or getting you out of the donut hole.
+Contact your plan to determine if the drug purchases you made outside of your Part D plan can be counted toward your true out of pocket costs and/or are eligible for reimbursement.

 You can use NCOA’s free, comprehensive screening tool BenefitsCheckUp® to see if you qualify for any of these and other money-saving benefits.